baburanginidi-dot/Voiceagent/replit.md

 - Run command: `npm run preview`
 - Ensure preview runs with `--host 0.0.0.0 --port 5000` for proper Replit routing

+## Voice Implementation Details

+### Sequential Audio Playback (FIXED)
+The voice system now implements proper sequential audio buffering:
+1. **Audio Buffers are Queued** - Instead of scheduling multiple sources at once, all audio chunks are added to a queue
+2. **Sequential Playback** - Only ONE audio source plays at a time
+3. **Proper Handoff** - When one buffer finishes playing, the next one automatically starts
+4. **No Overlap** - Eliminates the "multiple voices" problem

+**Technical Implementation:**
+- `audioBufferQueue`: Array of buffers waiting to be played
+- `currentAudioSource`: Tracks the actively playing source
+- `isPlayingAudio`: Flag to prevent concurrent playback
+- `playNextAudio()`: Recursively plays each buffer in sequence

+### Noise Filtering
+- Filters out: `<noise>`, `<silence>`, `[silence]`, `(uncaptioned)`, `<blank>`
+- Ignores transcripts shorter than 2 characters (likely noise/static)
+- Applied to both user and agent transcripts

+### Chat Bubbles
+- Messages from the same speaker now append to the existing bubble
+- Only creates new bubbles when speaker changes
+- Eliminates the "popcorn" effect of individual words

 ## Notes
 - The app requires microphone permissions to function
 - Best used with headphones in a quiet environment
 - Supports interruption handling for natural conversation flow
+- Voice is now clear, single-instance, and non-overlapping